How do I deal with anxiety attacks?

 - Muscle pain

-As you can see, some of these symptoms are quite alarming, but don’t worry, anxiety attacks are not life-threatening and shouldn’t have a long-term impact on your health.
+As you can see, some of these symptoms can understandably be quite alarming, but luckily, anxiety attacks are not life-threatening and shouldn’t have a long-term impact on your health.
 However, if you are concerned that any of the symptoms you’re experiencing could be linked to something else, then you should always speak to your doctor, just to be on the safe side.

 This isn’t meant to be condescending, rather BRAVE is an acronym that stands for Body knowledge, Realistic thinking, Acceptance, Validation and End.
 Let’s breakdown each stage, starting with Body knowledge.